aikemist/openai_key_checker/readme.md

 ## Features

 - Check if your OpenAI API Key supports GPT-4 and other models.
-- Batch checking by uploading a text file containing multiple keys.
+- Batch checking by uploading a text file containing multiple keys (this task is peformed by ChatGPT so you need to provide a working key if you need this feature).
 - Simple and intuitive web interface.

 ## Project Setup